spooknik/SkyrimSE-Linux-Modding/README.md

 4. Restart Steam and go to Skyrim SE's properties.
 5. Click the `Force the use of a specific Steam Play compatibility tool`.
 Select `Proton 3.16-4 for Skyrim SE`.
 See [image](https://raw.githubusercontent.com/spooknik/SkyrimSE-Linux-Modding/master/Force-Proton.jpg).
 NOTE:  Skyrim SE will now run with a custom local version of Proton that will work with SKSE64.
 You must use this version for SKSE64 modding.
 6. Click `Set Launch Options`
 7. Paste `xterm && echo %command% >/dev/null` NOTE: This is a little trickey to get Steam to launch xTerm when you click Play on the game.
 You can replace `xterm` with `skse64_loader.exe` to directly launch SKSE64 from Steam.
+NOTE2: You may not have `xterm` on your system, instead just paste whatever the name of your terminal application is. i.e. `gnome-terminal`, `xfce4-terminal`, etc.
 8. Play Skyrim SE.
 A terminal should launch.
 9. Launch the game with SKSE: `~/".steam/root/compatibilitytools.d/skyrim-proton/proton" run skse64_loader.exe`
 10. Once at the main menu check that SKSE is loaded: `getskseversion`.
 It should return a version number for SKSE.